 Or else it can spike up the blood sugar levels in your body, leading to several problems, especially for diabetic patients.

 As discussed above, melons have an abundant quantity of water.
 On the one hand, this is a good thing.
 But on the other hand, this property can be misused.

 People use melons, or more specifically, watermelons, to lose weight.
 The water content makes them feel fuller and satisfied, thus leading to weight loss.

 But little do they know, it only sheds away from their muscle mass, although fat is the real culprit of weight gain and obesity.

-Melons, and as a matter of fact, many other fruits are a rich source of potassium.
-This element provides many benefits to the body, but if taken in huge quantities, it can lead to hyperkalemia.
-Meaning, it will raise the potassium content in the body, which in turn can cause many side effects like nausea and fatigue.
+Melons and many other fruits are rich sources of potassium.
+This element provides many benefits to the body, but it can lead to hyperkalemia if taken in huge quantities.
+Meaning it will raise the potassium content in the body, which can cause many side effects like nausea and fatigue.

 In a Nutshell